scrhartley/freemarker-streaming-poc/README.md

 Inspiration: https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary

-- `/suspense` ***Suspense directive***
+- `/suspend` ***Suspend directive***
 Builds upon atom to show a loading indicator until its content is complete.
 If JavaScript is not available, then the loading indicator/fallback will not be shown.
 Perhaps this directive is less useful when using concurrency, since it can only show one loading indicator at a time and other pending data may complete at roughly the same time.
+For this reason it is not called suspense and a proper out-of-order version seems like it would require changes to FreeMarker itself.
-If you wish to use suspense and error boundary together then, unlike React, the error boundary should be inside the suspense and not the other way round.
+If you wish to use suspend and error boundary together then, unlike React, the error boundary should be inside the suspend and not the other way round.
-Suspense is implemented as a macro in the template and uses the atom directive.
+Suspend is implemented as a macro in the template and uses the atom directive.
 Inspiration: https://react.dev/reference/react/Suspense